 Rates-funded rubbish and recycling collection

 Tauranga City Council currently only provides a rates-funded kerbside glass collection service.
-We are proposing to introduce a rates-funded kerbside recycling, food scraps and rubbish service in 2021.
+We are introducing rates-funded rubbish, recycling, food scraps and optional garden waste collections from July 2021.

 Kerbside glass collections Rates-funded kerbside collections 2021